 Conflicts of interest, commissions, and incentives

-We stand to benefit when you take out a Police Health Plan policy through the premiums you pay.
-We comply with Police Health Plan’s internal conflict of interest policy and act ethically in all our affairs and communication with members.
-We follow an information only process that ensures our representatives interactions are transparent, fair, and responsible.
+We stand to benefit when anyone takes out a Police Health Plan policy through the premiums they pay.
+We have an internal conflict of interest policy and act ethically in all our affairs and communication with members and potential members.

 Complaints handling and dispute resolution

-All complaints we receive are considered following our internal complaints process:
+All complaints we received are considered following our internal complaints process:

-• We aim to resolve your complaint within 10 working days of receiving it.
-If we are unable to resolve your complaint within this timeframe, we will contact you to let you know we need more time to consider your complaint; and
+- We will acknowledge the complaint within 10 working days of receiving it.
+If we are unable to resolve a complaint within this timeframe, we will contact the complainant to let them know we need more time to consider their complaint; and

-• We will contact you by phone or email to let you know how we propose to resolve your complaint.
+- We will contact complainants by phone or email to let them know how we propose to resolve their complaint.

-If we cannot resolve your complaint, or you are unsatisfied with the way we propose to resolve it, you can contact the Insurance & Financial Services Ombudsman Scheme (IFSO).
+If we cannot resolve a complaint, or the complainant is not satisfied with the way we propose to resolve it, we are a member of the Insurance and Financial Services Ombudsman Scheme (IFSO).

-IFSO provides a free and independent dispute resolution service that may help investigate or resolve your complaint.
+IFSO provides a free, independent dispute resolution service that may help investigate or resolve any complaint we receive.

 Phone: 0800 888 202